gstef/gigbag/README.md

 ## How are keywords processed

-As for now, they're read from separate config file.
-Next update will hopefully feature a common config file, and variations of keywords (ex. upper / lowercase) enerated automatically.
+As for now, they're read from separate config file, and most common variations (numbering, a colon, a dot and case variations) are created automatically.
+Only keywords in a separate line will be understood, but this will probably be fixed later.

 ## Known problems